rpm-software-management/rpm/CONTRIBUTING.md

 to understand why the code is the way it is now.
 Always check for history when suggesting change of behavior.

+When using GitHub pull requests enable "Allow edits from maintainers" to allow changes to your branch.
+Often changes are needed and allowing them in the branch in your repository keeps the discussion and changes within one place.

+Avoid updating the branch of the pull request if not necessary.
+On every change notifications are sent out to all maintainers and everyone contributing to the pull request.
+Keep your changes local or in another branch and only push to the branch of the pull request when you are ready for further feedback.

 This is a project with limited resources, please do not flood us.

 ## Coding Style